onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 the host-centric model hinders our ability to develop the tools for integration - for interlinking & coming to consensus - we're given one-size-fits-all lowest common denominator functionality in the race to the bottom of the brain stem

 we lack precision weighting of the signals ==> hence our psychosis

-> "the function of consciousness is to do enhanced relevance realization" - [source](https://youtu.be/IZ-tHaHfB8A?t=4094)

-> "what consciousness is doing is higher-order relevance realization" - [source](https://youtu.be/IZ-tHaHfB8A?t=4199)

 our capacity to pay attention in the right way was evolved - it is fundamentally an adaptive ability - it was selected for